-The 2012 Subaru Forester's colorful gauges are set into a sweeping dashboard with a logical layout.
+The Subaru Forester's colorful gauges are set into a sweeping dashboard with a logical layout.
 A multifunction display with fuel-economy and outside-temperature readouts is standard, as is a versatile center console with numerous cubbies and two 12-volt sockets.
-The roomy front seats adjust at least six ways, and materials feel reasonably rich.
+The roomy front seats are height adjustable, and the materials feel reasonably rich.
 Rear legroom is plentiful, and the 60/40-split seat folds easily and even reclines in all but the base 2.5X.
-The wide liftgate opens to 33.5 cubic feet of cargo space, plus such niceties as hooks for grocery bags and other items, tie-downs in the floor, and storage well underneath it.Exterior
+The wide liftgate opens to 33.5 cubic feet of cargo space, plus such niceties as hooks for grocery bags and other items, plus tie-downs in the floor and a storage well underneath it.Exterior

-While earlier Foresters looked like tall Subaru wagons, the third and latest generation is a svelte take on the SUV.
-An upswept beltline, prominent wheel arches and nearly nine inches of ground clearance lend it a clean yet businesslike profile.
+While earlier Foresters looked like tall Subaru wagons, the Forester for 2013 is a svelte take on the SUV.
+Prominent wheel arches and nearly nine inches of ground clearance lend it a clean yet businesslike profile.
 Up front, a large grille and wraparound "hawkeye" headlights add a hint of sporty aggression, especially in combination with the functional hood scoop on the turbo models.
-Sporty alloy wheels (optional on the base 2.5X, standard in a 17-inch size on all the higher trims) and a tasteful measure of chrome accents add just enough finesse to its clean, functional design.
+Sporty alloy wheels (optional on the base 2.5X, standard in a 17-inch size on all the higher trims) and a tasteful measure of chrome accenting add just enough finesse to its clean, functional design.

-The base Forester 2.5X comes with a 5-speed manual transmission, AWD, Hill Start Assist, air conditioning, keyless entry, 16-inch steel wheels, front side-impact and front/rear side-curtain airbags, Vehicle Dynamics Control, driver-seat lumbar adjuster and auto-off headlights.
-The Premium (in 2.5X or turbo 2.5XT form) adds a panoramic moonroof, 17-inch alloy wheels, 10-way power driver seat, and Bluetooth for audio and phone.
-The turbo also adds foglights, a rear spoiler and heated front seats.
-The 2.5X Limited adds leather, automatic transmission, climate control, heated mirrors and 6-speaker audio.
+The Subaru Forester 2.5X comes with a 5-speed manual transmission, AWD, Hill Start Assist, air conditioning, keyless entry, 16-inch steel wheels, six airbags, driver-seat lumbar adjuster, auto-off headlights, and Bluetooth for audio and phone.
+The Premium (in 2.5X or turbo 2.5XT form) gains a panoramic moonroof, 17-inch alloy wheels and a 10-way power driver seat.
+The turbo also adds fog lights, a rear spoiler and heated front seats.
+The 2.5X Limited adds leather, an automatic transmission, climate control, heated mirrors and a 6-speaker audio system.
 The top 2.5X and 2.5XT Touring models include electroluminescent gauges, dual-zone climate control, 7-speaker audio, rearview camera and xenon headlights.

-Among the Forester's most attractive options is a new touch-screen navigation system with premium audio and iTunes song tagging on Limited and Touring models, or a removable TomTom navigation system for the 2.5X Premium.
+Among the Forester's most attractive options for 2013 is a touch-screen navigation system with premium audio and iTunes song tagging on Limited and Touring models.
+Premium models can be equipped with a removable TomTom navigation system.
 An All-Weather package for the 2.5X Premium adds heated front seats, heated side mirrors and a windshield wiper de-icer.
 (It's standard on the higher models, though oddly not available on the 2.5XT Premium.)
-Other than satellite radio (choice of XM or Sirius), most other options are bundled into the various trim levels.
+Other than satellite radio, most other options are bundled into the various trim levels.
 The 4-speed automatic transmission is optional on the 2.5X and 2.5X Premium, and standard elsewhere.

-Powering all 2012 Forester 2.5X trims is a recently revised 170-horsepower 4-cylinder boxer engine (a "flat" engine in which the pistons lie horizontally, one advantage of which is a lower center of gravity).
-The new-for-2011 engine features a longer stroke and chain-driven dual overhead cams replacing the old engine's belt-driven single cam.
-A 5-speed manual transmission is standard on 2.5X base and Premium trims, with a 4-speed automatic transmission optional (and standard on all higher trim levels).
-Forester 2.5XT models enjoy a 224-horsepower turbocharged boxer-4 (not sharing the updates to the 2.5X engine).
+Powering all 2013 Forester 2.5X trims is a competent 170-horsepower 4-cylinder boxer engine (a "flat" engine in which the pistons lie horizontally, one advantage of which is a lower center of gravity).
+This engine features chain-driven dual overhead camshafts for greater power and longevity as well as quieter operation.
+A 5-speed manual transmission is standard on 2.5X base and Premium trims, with a 4-speed automatic optional (and standard on all higher trim levels).
+The Forester 2.5XT enjoys a 224-horsepower turbocharged boxer-4.
 Although the base engine is practical around town, those seeking more power without suffering typical SUV fuel-economy penalties will appreciate the turbo, as long as they don't mind paying for premium gasoline.

 170 horsepower @ 5,800 rpm